Elrathor/JiraAlert/README.md

 - [ ] Make the application able to run inside a container (Docker)
 - [ ] Auto recovery when connection to Mattermost or Jira failed
 - [ ] Add Slack support
-- [ ] Add support for OAuth based authentication for jira
+- [ ] Add support for OAuth / Token based authentication for jira
+- [ ] publish issue Counter via Prometheus to display it on graphana
 - [ ] Split the application in smaller chunks
 - [ ] Buy Elrathor some cookies